 Okta user and deprovisioned user loads

-You can create two extended connectors for Okta:
+You can create two extended integrations for Okta:

 - The Okta User Load retrieves information about active or provisioned users.